ashvtol/rsync_iTunes/README.md

 Sync Music from iTunes to your Android Device

-###What does this program do ?
+###What does this program do?
 Pushes all the songs that are not on your phone to your android device.
-Provides rsync like functionality without the need of setting up a SSH server.
+Provides rsync like functionality without the need of setting up an SSH server.

 That is what this program does!

-###How to run it ?
+###How to run it?

  Prerequisite installation/requirements